patternfly/patternfly-tutorial/TUTORIAL.md

 ### Utilization Trend Card

-We'll add 2 typs of utilization cards, let's start with trend.
+We'll add 2 types of utilization cards, let's start with the trend card.

 Look for the next avaliable column, it's labled as `Utilization Trend Card`, and paste this snippet: